-Parents of children in receipt of SEN Support receive a further 3 additional meetings throughout the course of the academic year.
+Parents of children in receipt of SEN Support receive additional meetings, direct email contact with the Inclusion Lead, 3 additional documents outlining support for their child (Individual Provision Plans) and a further 3 formal parental voice opportunities throughout the course of the academic year.

-For a child who is in receipt of an Education Health Care Plan annual meetings are held with agencies and the local authority to review and plan the next steps for the individual child.
+For a child who is in receipt of an Education Health Care Plan annual meetings known as Annual Reviews are held with agencies and the local authority to review and plan the next steps for the individual child.